 High-fibre foods can help with digestive regulation, including normal elimination.
 As the British Nutrition Foundation points out, most people in the UK do not get the recommended 30 grams per day.
-The Foundation finds most men get only 20.1 grams, women only 17.2, on average.
+The Foundation finds most men get only 20.1 grams, and women only 17.2, on average.
 Clearly, we all need to consume more soluble fibre.
-Yet a diet high in high-fibre foods can become tedious, unless you know several ways to enjoy those foods, from fruits to fluids to vegetables.
+Yet a diet high in high-fibre foods can become tedious unless you know several ways to enjoy those foods, from fruits to fluids to vegetables.

 Fruits add flavour, sweetness and aroma to a high-fibre diet.
 Consider enjoying more of these, shown below with their grams of soluble and insoluble fibre per 100 grams:

 Combining fruits in fruit salad can be an excellent way to increase fibre intake and variety of flavours.

 Thanks to fruits, breakfast need not be a bore while increasing high-fibre foods.
 The humble bowl of porridge can really wake you up when topped with fresh fruit slices, nuts, Chia seeds (34 grams of fibre per 100 grams!) and other tasty treats.

 Avoid reducing the benefits of the oats (9.4 grams of fibre per 100 grams) in the porridge by steering clear of low-fibre additions of canned fruits, sugar, or jams.

 All the vegetables listed below are rich in fibre and can form the basis for fabulous dishes.
 They are shown with their dietary fibre for every 100 grams of food: